Events

 Strati 2023 11th-13th July, 2023

-Our subcommission has a session: SC16-Tonian to Cryogenian stratigraphy, palaeobiology and Earth system change There will be 10 talks in the session and we plan to have evening discussions and possibly a meeting.
-Hope to see you in the beautiful Lille.
+The subcommission had a session: SC16-Tonian to Cryogenian stratigraphy, palaeobiology and Earth system change In total, ten talks were given in the session and a subcommission meeting was held during Strati.

 Webinar Series